rschuitema/sqatt/src/includegraph/readme.md

 # Includegraph

-This python tool can analyze the include dependencies for C/C++ code.
+cdThis python tool can analyze the include dependencies for C/C++ code.
 It has the following features:

 * List the include cycles
 * Show the include graph